Skip to content

 Notes Rich Text Field to add page notes Next meeting is on 12/7 at 0800

-After all changes have been added, click on the checkmark to save the page.
+After you've made your changes, click the checkmark to save the page.

-On this tab, users will be able to add and assign teams, as well as their respective roles during an exercise to the MSEL.
+On this tab, users will be able to add and assign contributor teams, as well as their respective roles related to the creation and management of the MSEL.
 Assigned teams will be able to view and edit the MSEL.

 Blueprint Teams Tab OE